 \subsection{Bismuth}

 As aforementioned, with the IRs at maximal HSK points obtained by \pgma, we can further check the topology by comparing them with the EBRs of the TQC theory.
 Here, we will take Bi as an example to briefly introduce the process.
 The element Bismuth has the rhombohedral structure of SG 166.
 The maximum HSK points of SG 166 are listed on the BCS, as $\Gamma$(GM), T, F, L. After performing the \emph{ab-initio} calculations to obtain the eigen-wavefunctions at maximal HSK points, the obtained IRs of the occupied bands are given in Table~\ref{tab:birep}.
 From the TQC and BCS, the EBRs of SG 166 are obtained, as shown in Fig.~\ref{fig:166ebr}.
-As there are only six valence bands, we can find that they are not belonging to any EBR induced form the $9d$ or $9e$ Wyckoff position.
+As there are only six valence bands, we can find that they do not belong to any EBR induced from the $9d$ or $9e$ Wyckoff position.
 In the EBRs induced from the $3a$ and $3b$ Wyckoff positions, we can find that the number of the pairs of F5F6 at F has to be the same as the total number of the IRs GM9 and GM6GM7 at $\Gamma$.
 In Bismuth, the obtained IRs have three IRs of F5F6, but neither GM9 nor GM6GM7.
-In conclusion, the set of occupied bands in Bisumth can not be expressed as any sum of EBRs in SG 166.
+Therefore, the occupied bands of Bisumth can not be expressed as any sum of EBRs in SG 166.
 In other words, it has to be topological~\cite{schindler2018higher}.